-When compared with January 2018 (152 Ind), a decrease of (49%) in arrest and detention has been observed in the reporting month (77 Ind).
-UNHCR will continue to advocate for extension of Proof of Registration (PoR) cards beyond 30 June 2019, as well as timely issuance of the official notification for further dissemination among refugee communities, UNHCR's partners and law enforcement agencies.
+When compared with May 2018 (85 Ind), a significant increase of (111%) in arrest and detention has been observed in the reporting month (179 Ind) majority of which occurred in the province of KP (80 Ind).
+UNHCR will continue to advocate for extension and renewal of Proof of Registration (PoR) cards beyond 30 June 2019, as well as timely issuance of the official notification for further dissemination among refugee communities, UNHCR's partners and law enforcement agencies.

-Actual numbers of arrests / detentions / Interventions made by ALAC at police stations to secure the release of PoCs.
+- $^{}$ Actual numbers of arrests / detentions / $^{}$ Interventions made by ALAC at police stations to secure the release of PoCs. - \\\ This number includes release of individuals arrested in 2018.